Curved Page Divider

 Why Do Foster Children End Up Homeless After Turning 18?

-Homelessness is partly due to a failure of state systems to ease the transition to adulthood.
+Homelessness is partly due to a failure of state systems to facilitate a smooth transition to adulthood.
 In the first four years after aging out of foster care, approximately 20% of former foster youth will experience homelessness.
 Certain factors can heighten the likelihood of becoming homeless after time in the foster care system.

-At FosterVA, we work to put every child into a safe and loving home within our foster care program.
+At FosterVA, we strive to place every child in a safe and loving home through our foster care program.
 However, the statistics show that the products of the foster system are more likely to struggle in life.

 School Placements

 The education system is commonly accredited with only transmitting curriculum to students; however, it does more.
-Attending school helps young people develop their people skills, emotional bandwidth, and identity.
+Attending school helps young people develop their people skills, emotional resilience, and sense of identity.

 Building trust with a teacher and nurturing positive relationships helps children develop their emotional intelligence and overcome feelings of self-doubt.

 Brain development is shaped by consistent and supportive relationships in someone's life.
-If students are moved from school to school too often, they are unlikely to create these foundational relationships.
+If students are frequently transferred from one school to another, they are unlikely to develop these foundational relationships.

 Additionally, if a foster child moves too much from school to school, they may not achieve their educational benchmarks.
 Failure to achieve their academic benchmarks, including completing their primary education and graduating with a diploma or GED, will raise the risk of unaccompanied youth becoming homeless in Virginia.

-Student mobility studies show that frequently changing schools can negatively impact student engagement, self-perception, and grades.
-Suppose children are not allowed to integrate into a school fully.
+Student mobility studies suggest that frequent school changes can harm student engagement, self-perception, and academic performance.
+Suppose children are not allowed to fully integrate into a school.
 In that case, they will likely suffer in their personal development and academic success.

 Experiences With Juvie